How Much Does an Injection Mold Cost

 When it comes to injection molding prices, basic plastic injection molds might range from $3,000 to $6,000.
 A big, more sophisticated high-production, cross-cavity mold can cost between $25,000 and $50,000 or more.
 Although it may seem obvious, several factors contribute to the cost of injection molding.

-To a certain degree, asking for the costs of plastic injection molds cost is similar to questioning how much a car costs.
+To a certain degree, asking for the costs of plastic injection molds is similar to questioning how much a car costs.
 Is your mold going to be a Pinto or a Porsche?
 Also, keep in mind that the cost of a mold is only the beginning.
 To calculate complete plastic injection molding costs for any projects, you must also include raw material, operating, and maintenance expenses in the future.
 These costs are a result of the aforementioned contributing factors.

 How Much Does Plastic Injection Molding Cost